 MAC feels higher learning should be available to anyone who desires it and can benefit from the course work.
 Therefore, our fees are as low as possible.
 Financial aid options- scholarships, grants, loans, and part-time, on-campus and outreach center employment- are available to qualified students.
 Most awards are based on financial need; some scholarships have other eligibility requirements.
 A student should apply for aid at least two to six months before the semester in which he/she plans to enroll at MAC.
 Late applications will be processed, but limited funds may adversely affect the amount of aid available for all programs except the Pell Grant.
-Additional information and application procedures are available online at www.MineralArea.edu.
+Additional information and application procedures are available online at www.MineralArea.edu and in a later section of this Student Handbook.
 Arrangements for aid must be completed before registering for class work.